Moods are Moody

 Moods had a moody day!

-Whether you’ve held them in or worn them on your sleeve, moods are not constant.
+Moods are not constant, whether you’ve held them close or worn them on your sleeve.
 Give them time (and perhaps a good night’s sleep) before making decisions based on moody moods.
 Use your wise mind and accept that feelings come and go.

 Today’s Helpful Word